 Understanding medicine expiry dates and use by dates is part of using medicines safely and making sure they are effective.

-- You should not take medicines after their expiry date.
+- Commercially packaged medicines will have an expiry date on the label or package.
+You shouldn't take medicines after their expiry date.

 - If you've had a medicine for a while, check the expiry date before using it.